d-khan/assembly/Welcome_letter.md

 Review the course [Course Syllabus](https://github.com/d-khan/assembly/blob/main/Syllabus.md) to learn about the course, important dates/deadlines, schedule, textbook, etc.

 ## 5. How will my class be conducted?
-**Partially online:** Some required class time (in-person theory, labs, hands-on assessments, and tests) will be conducted on campus.
-The remainder of the class will be online.
-Attending in-person classes and labs is mandatory to avoid dropping or withdrawing from the course.
+**HyFlex:** Students can join the scheduled class session online live or on campus based on student preference.
+The rest of the classwork is conducted online.
+(HyFlex is a blend of hybrid and flexible instruction)  Attending in-person classes and labs is mandatory to avoid dropping or withdrawing from the course.
 ___
 **End of message**